 What is Areolar tissue?

-3. There are three types of cells in this tissue.
+There are three types of cells in this tissue.
 Mast cells, phagocytes, and fibroblast cells.
-Let’s see what these cells do, let’s assume that our skin is peeled a little, and when it is peeled, micro-organisms from outside enter inside, then the harmful micro-organisms are eaten or destroyed by the phagocytic cells and the When saved from these, the mast cell which is there, extracts a hormone called histamine and this hormone swells the blood vessel of the place where there is an injury, due to which more blood starts collecting there and the temperature there increases because Our blood gets warm and due to high temperature, harmful micro-organisms die.
+Let’s see what these cells do.
+Let’s assume that our skin is peeled a little, and microorganisms from the outside enter the inside when it is peeled.
+The.
+The harmful organisms microorganisms are eaten or destroyed by the phagocytic cells Whe.
+Saved from these, the mast cell, which is there, extracts a hormone called histamine, and this hormone swells the blood vessel of the place where there is an injury, which causes more blood to start collecting there.
+The.
+The temperature increases because Our blood gets warm, and harmful microorganisms die due to high organisms.

 What is adipose tissue?